petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/managing-site-urls/configuring-friendly-url-separators.md

 !!! important
     Currently, this feature is behind a beta feature flag (LPD-11147).
 Read [Beta Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags) for more information.

-With Liferay, you can customize URL separators to improve URL readability and enhance SEO.
+You can customize URL separators to improve URL readability and enhance SEO.

 For example, web content articles use the default `w` separator in URLs, such as `http://your-site/w/new-article`.
 However, you can personalize this separator to `web-content` instead, resulting in more descriptive URLs like `http://your-site/web-content/new-article`.